theresetuyi/Hello/README.md

 Hello Microverse

-This is my first technicalproject in Microverse
+This is my first technical project in Microverse

 ## 🛠 Built With
-  HTML
+  .HTML
-  CSS
+  .CSS

 ## 🚀 Live Demo